In Long Beach, the city has a tree ordinance that provides directions on the handling of all the trees.

 Here you will find a summary of the tree ordinance codes for Long Beach city.
-Find out which trees require a permit, public trees regulations, protected trees among other details.
+Find out which trees require a permit, public trees regulations, and protected trees among other details.

 When the trees in question are protected, yes you need a permit.